A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Vision + Language

 \subsection{Visual Grounding}

-Visual grounding aims to locate the referent on an input image with respect to a natural language expression.
-Similar to the VQA task, GNNs here are introduced to capture the dependencies in visual and linguistic components.
+Visual grounding aims to locate the referent in an input image given a natural language expression.
+As in the VQA task, GNNs are used to capture dependencies in visual and linguistic components.
+One type~\cite{yang2019dga} of GNN-based pipeline for visual grounding is similar to the one in VQA (Eq.~\ref{eq:VQA}) but replaces the prediction layer with a bounding box matching branch or bounding box refiner.
+Alternatively, other pipelines~\cite{bajaj2019g3raphground} involve employing a separate text encoder, followed by the fusion of textual information into the visual graph in the following manner:

+where $\mathtt{E}(\cdot)$ denotes the text encoder, and $T$ is the corresponding text embedding.
+GNNs encode structural information in both visual and linguistic data by effectively capturing the dependencies among distinct objects in two modalities, thus enhancing their ability to handle tasks involving diverse object interactions.